zilexa/Homeserver/Recommendations.md

 The research can be found in [this Dutch forum](https://gathering.tweakers.net/forum/list_messages/2096876) (or see [translation](https://gathering-tweakers-net.translate.goog/forum/list_messages/2096876?_x_tr_sl=nl&_x_tr_tl=en&_x_tr_hl=nl&_x_tr_pto=wapp)), the first post is long and contains the most important information.
 Below the concluding recommendations:

-## Motherboard (non-gaming, with parts focused on power consumption/efficiency, with ECC memory support)
+## Motherboard
-_non-gaming, Intel for lowest power consumption, ECC memory support_ The most essential part: A motherboard designed specifically for 24/7/365 stable operation with low power consumption, instead of a motherboard designed for gaming.
+_*non-gaming, with parts focused on power consumption/efficiency, with ECC memory support*_ The most essential part: A motherboard designed specifically for 24/7/365 stable operation with low power consumption, instead of a motherboard designed for gaming.
   - (with ECC memory support) mATX: Fujitsu D3644-B mATX (supports ECC)
     - (no ECC) mATX alternatives: Fujitsu D3642-B or D3643-H